 It is natural for the spine to curve forward and backward to a certain degree.
-This is what gives the side-view of the spine its “S”-like shape.
-But sometimes the spine twists and develops curves in the wrong direction sideways.
-When the spine twists and develops an “S”-shaped curve that goes from side to side, the condition is known as scoliosis (sko-lee-oh-sis).
+This flexibility is what gives the spine its S-shaped curve, but sometimes the spine twists and develops curves in the wrong direction.
+When the spine twists and develops a curve that goes from side to side, the condition is known as scoliosis.

-Scoliosis is divided into categories based on the age you are when it is diagnosed:
+Scoliosis is divided into categories based your age at the time you are diagnosed:

 Scoliosis is most commonly seen in adolescents and adults.
 Adults can also develop scoliosis as a result of bone degeneration.

 A concern when scoliosis is diagnosed in children is that the curves will continue to grow bigger.
-There is no absolute way to tell, but this much is known:
+There is no way to tell with certainty, but this much is known:

 Scoliosis that occurs (or is discovered) after puberty is called adult scoliosis.
 Adult scoliosis can be the result of untreated or unrecognized childhood scoliosis, or it can arise during adulthood.
-The causes of adult scoliosis are usually different from the childhood types.
+The causes of adult scoliosis are usually different from those that cause childhood scoliosis.

-Most cases of adult scoliosis are idiopathic because the cause is not known.
-Sometimes adult scoliosis is the result of changes in the spine due to aging and degeneration.
+Most cases of adult scoliosis are idiopathic because the cause is unknown.
+Sometimes, adult scoliosis is the result of changes in the spine due to aging and degeneration.
 The causes of adult scoliosis are further categorized into several types:

 Degenerative adult scoliosis occurs because of a combination of age and deterioration of the spine.
 It usually starts after age 40.
 In older patients, particularly women, it is also often related to osteoporosis.
-Osteoporosis weakens the bone, making it more likely to deteriorate.
+Osteoporosis weakens the bones, making them more likely to deteriorate.
 The combination of these changes causes the spine to lose its ability to maintain a normal shape.
-The spine begins to “sag” and as the condition progresses, a scoliotic curve can gradually develop.
+The spine begins to sag, and as the condition progresses, a scoliotic curve can gradually develop.

 Back pain can eventually develop as the condition progresses.
-The deformity may cause pressure on your nerves and possibly even on your spinal cord.
+The deformity may cause pressure on your nerves and potentially even on your spinal cord.
 This can lead to weakness, numbness, and pain in your lower extremities.
 In severe cases, pressure on the spinal cord may cause loss of coordination in the muscles of your legs, making it difficult to walk normally.
-If your chest is deformed due to the scoliosis, your lungs and heart may be affected.
+If your chest is deformed due to scoliosis, then your lungs and heart may also be affected.
 This can cause breathing problems, fatigue, and even heart failure.
-Fortunately these severe symptoms are rare.
+Fortunately, these severe symptoms are rare.

 Degenerative adult scoliosis usually begins as low back pain.
 While there may also be a deformity that causes the back to look abnormal, usually pain is what motivates people to see their doctor.
 The pain is probably not coming from the curve, but rather from the degeneration occurring in the spine.